18-week half-marathon training plan: crush your goal time

 Even if you've built up a solid mileage base, you likely know that half-marathon training will include a bit more volume, especially as you increase your long runs.
 This will involve both physical and mental conditioning as you get used to spending more time on your feet.
 Our 18-week half-marathon training program will help you arrive at the starting line trained and ready to experience the joys of this longer distance.

-Before you get started, you should use the Hansons Training Pace Calculator to determine your goal race time and pace, as well as your long run and workout paces.
+Before you get started at your 19-week half-marathon plan, you should use the Hansons Training Pace Calculator to determine your goal race time and pace, as well as your long run and workout paces.
 From there, this half-marathon training plan will start you off pretty conservatively, with three rest or cross-training days to start the week, followed by three short runs, and a 6-mile long run.

 From week two on, you'll be doing two workouts per week: one speed session with intervals and a tempo run with a few miles at your goal race pace in between an easy warmup and cooldown.
 Most weeks will also include three short runs, a long run, and one rest or cross-training day, which can include an activity such as weightlifting, yoga, or cycling to build full-body strength and keep things interesting.